 5 Tips on How to Travel in Finland For Cheap

 If you’re used to South East Asia, or if you’re a fan of $30 a day backpacking budgets, Finland is gonna be a shock to the system, this place is pricey.
-But with the Northern Lights, Lapland, Santa Clause’s official house, husky and reindeer sledding and the arctic circle, it’s really got a lot to offer backpackers.
+But with the Northern Lights, Lapland, Santa Clause’s official house, huskys, reindeers and the Arctic Circle, it’s really got a lot to offer travelers.

 Don’t come here alone folks.
 If you come alone, it’s gonna cost you a bomb, there’s no way around it.
 So if you don’t have at least one other person to travel to Finland with you, put it on the backburner – come back when you have a friend or two to join you.